How to Add a Cookie Consent Banner to Your WordPress Site

 CookieSeal works on any website including WordPress — no plugin required.

 1. Sign up at cookieseal.in 2.
-Add your domain and run the cookie scanner 3.
+Add your domain and set up your cookie inventory/categories 3.
 Copy the one-line script snippet 4.
 Add it to your WordPress header via Appearance → Theme File Editor → header.php, or use a plugin like Insert Headers and Footers

 That's it.
 The banner loads async so it doesn't block your page render.